SRM University, Andhra Pradesh: Leadership

 The university is led by the president P. Sathyanarayanan, which serves in this position since its establishment in 2017.
 The inaugural vice-chancellor (VC) of the university was Jamshed Bharucha who was appointed to this position in July 2018.
 Bharucha was replaced with Vajja Sambasiva Rao in 2020.
-In 2022, Manoj K. Arora took his place as VC.
+In 2022, Manoj K. Arora took his place as VC, and upon completion of his tenure, from September 2025 Prof. Ch Satish Kumar has been appointed as the Vice Chancellor (I/C)– SRM University, Andhra Pradesh.

 Campus

 The campus is designed by Perkins and Will, an American architectural firm, and PTK Architects, an architectural firm based in Chennai, India.
 It has hostel facilities for about 1500 students and faculty, in five apartments.